 Pre-requisite: Passing score on or exemption from the COMPASS / CMAT, or passing MAT 20

 This course provides skills in finite mathematics.
-Topics: set theory, symbolic logic, systems of numeration, and the metric system.
+Topics: set theory, symbolic logic, probability, systems of numeration, basic modular arithmetic and the metric system.

 MAT 105 Mathematics for Allied Health Sciences (MQR)